blueriq/blueriq-material/src/app/modules/list/form-controls/table-form-control.module.md

 The list.component.ts file has these elements scoped:
 ``BlueriqComponents.scoped(TABLE_FORM_CONTROL_COMPONENTS)``
-If no element could be picker from this list it will a component registered in the app.module.ts
+If no element could be picked from this list it will a component registered in the app.module.ts